achurch/libnogg/.github/README.md

 See the "Configuration" section at the top of the [`Makefile`](/Makefile) file for details.

-The Makefile also includes rules for building using Microsoft's Visual C/C++ compiler, with the following limitations:
+The Makefile also includes rules for building Windows libraries using Microsoft's Visual C/C++ compiler, with the following limitations:
    - The build must be run under the Windows Subsystem for Linux (see
      <https://msdn.microsoft.com/en-us/commandline/wsl/about>).
    - The `CC` variable must point to the `cl.exe` compiler binary, and